joel-mb/aidl-image-captioning/docs/docs.md

 :---: | :---:
 <img src="imgs/issues/Loss_train_ignore_index_issue.svg" width=1000> |  <img src="imgs/issues/Loss_eval_ignore_index_issue.svg" width=1000>

-This issues was due to we were taking into account the `<PAD>` when computing the loss and that part of the loss was constant.
+This issue was due to we were taking into account the `<PAD>` token when computing the loss and that part of the loss was constant.
 The issue was solved by adding de `ignored_index` =  `<PAD>`.

 ### Overfitting but low accuracy

-The solution of the previous issues, lead to another problem.
-The model was overfitting because the training loss was converging to zero (whereas the validation loss was increasing) but the accuracy was not increasing:
+The solution of the previous issues, guided us to another problem.
+The model was overfitted because the training loss was converging to zero (whereas the validation loss was increasing) but the accuracy was not increasing:

 Accuracy train | Accuracy eval
 :---:|:---: